sbt/sbt-native-packager/src/sphinx/formats/docker.rst

   ``dockerExposedVolumes``
     A list of data volumes to make available in the Docker image.

+  ``dockerLabels``
+    A map of labels that will be applied to the Docker image.

   ``dockerEntrypoint``
     Overrides the default entrypoint for docker-specific service discovery tasks before running the application.
     Defaults to the bash executable script, available at ``bin/<script name>`` in the current ``WORKDIR`` of ``/opt/docker``.